Understanding Pennsylvania’s Personal Injury Statute of Limitations

 Don’t delay seeking legal guidance following a serious personal injury

 Failure to file your personal injury action prior to the expiration of the statute of limitations can result in being on the hook for your own medical bills, rehabilitation expenses, property damage and more.
 However while expectations to the statute of frauds, like fraudulent concealment, may permit an action to be brought that would ordinarily be barred, it should never be relied upon.
+Our personal injury lawyers are here to help.
 If you have suffered a catastrophic personal injury or a loved one has been wrongfully killed, do not delay in seeking legal guidance.